bbc/bbc-a11y/CONTRIBUTING.md

 JavaScript, or both.
 The standards checks are implemented in JavaScript, whereas the command-line runner is implemented in Ruby.

-There are high-level cucumber features, and low-level specs for both Ruby and JavaScript.
+There are high-level cucumber features, and low-level specs, both implemented in JavaScript.
 The cucumber features are generally broad in scope have more moving parts, so depending on the change, it can be difficult to understand why things fail, and to iterate on changes.
 In this case you should consider writing or